hashicorp/nomad-guides/application-deployment/go-blue-green/README.md

       }
 ```

 Lets take a look at the service stanza of our job file.
-The 'urlprefix-/goapp' tag is registred in Consul for this service.
+The `urlprefix-/goapp` tag is registered in Consul for this service.
 Fabio looks for this tag and will create a dynamic route to the IP address and port given to this container.
+It will create a route to the path `/go-app`
 ```bash
       service {
         name = "go-app"